-The Canon EOS M10 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in October 2015 and January 2016.
+The Canon EOS M10 and the Fujifilm X70 are two digital cameras that were announced, respectively, in October 2015 and January 2016.
 The M10 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M10 vs Fujifilm X70